fugue/credstash/README.md

   ]
 }
 ```
+If you are using Key Policies or Grants, then the `kms:Decrypt` is not required in the policy for the IAM user/group/role.
 Replace `AWSACCOUNTID` with the account ID for your table, and replace the KEY-GUID with the identifier for your KMS key (which you can find in the KMS console).
+Note that the `dynamodb:Scan` permission is not required if you do not use wildcards in your `get`s.

 ## Security Notes
 Any IAM principal who can get items from the credential store DDB table, and can call KMS.Decrypt, can read stored credentials.